 Providers challenge your assumptions, surface friction points, debate trade-offs, and reveal where your design breaks — from alert fatigue thresholds to moral injury triggers.

-Technology adoption among providers isn't about tech-savviness — it's about professional identity.
 When AI challenges a provider's autonomy, override rates can reach 96%.
 This tool models those identity-driven responses so you can design around them.

 Every generated provider is placed on a validated two-axis model mapping cognitive style (algorithmic vs. intuitive) against clinical context (resource-rich vs. resource-constrained).